OpenNTI/nti.dataserver/docs/dataserver-contenttypes.rst

 general term "object" is used throughout this document.)

 Next, conventions that are followed.
 In general, fields which are capitalized are immutable once set.
-Fileds named with a lowercase letter are subject to modification once an object is created.
+Fields named with a lowercase letter are subject to modification once an object is created.
 Arrays that are empty may be omitted entirely (however, some types will have different rules for the treatment of missing data.)